 Get insured for your trip to Penang!

 Wander through the Tropical Spice Garden and take kids to Penang Butterfly Farm.
 Feast your eyes on the ornate Chinese clan building of Leong San Tong Khoo Kongsi.
-Feel a thrill as you walk across the towering Rainbow Skywalk, have an immersive experience at Penang 3D Trick Art Museum, climb Penang Hill, take a day trip to Jerejak Island, and discover the many species of flora in the Botanical Gardens.
+Feel a thrill as you walk across the towering Rainbow Skywalk, have an immersive experience at Penang 3D Trick Art Museum, climb Penang Hill (or take the impressive Penang Hill funicular), take a day trip to Jerejak Island, and discover the many species of flora in the Penang Botanical Gardens.